 BSW Degree Suggestions

-Whether you are applying as a first-time freshman, transfer, or inter-collegiate transfer, here are helpful tips when applying to the Bachelor of Social Work Program:
+Whether you are applying as a first-year, transfer, or inter-collegiate transfer student, you can reference the following helpful tips for application to our Bachelor of Social Work Program:

 - Completion and documentation of volunteer or paid work experience in a social service agency prior to the beginning of the program